farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 The Loot Asset is an additional mechanic that gives you the chance to find good loot that will have a mechanical impact on the game when you scavenge a place.

-After a conflict between multiple parties is resolved, or when the general tension in a scene is reduced, you can do a `fortune roll` with `Notice` to find good loot or to scavenge the place.
+After a conflict between multiple parties is resolved, or when the general tension in a scene is reduced, you can do a `fortune roll` of `1d6` to find loot or to search a location.

 - On a `6`, you create `1 asset`.
 - On a `66`, you create `2 assets`.